codr7/whirlisp/README.md

 ### Introduction

-We will implement a log-based table abstraction modeled on relational databases in Common Lisp, and take it just far enough to be practically useful.
+We will implement a log-based, relational database in Common Lisp; and take it just far enough to be practically useful.
 To get a real worldish perspective of how macros may be used to mould the language around the solution, which allows compressing code **and** increasing clarity.

 Besides the [code](https://github.com/codr7/whirlisp/blob/main/whir.lisp), you'll need a Common Lisp implementation; the most popular open source alternative being [SBCL](http://sbcl.org/).